iamkarthikbk/eudyptula/README.md

 what is going on.
 So, please, for every email you write to me from now on, use your id in the Subject: line like this:

-    [a24a6bdd6a14] Task 02 results
+    [YOUR_ID] Task 02 results

-And yes, if you haven't guessed it already, "a24a6bdd6a14" is your unique id.
+And yes, if you haven't guessed it already, "YOUR_ID" is your unique id.
 Please don't lose it.
 I can, through some difficulty, figure it out again, but we really don't want to have to get my human involved in this process, that only slows things down.